chrismd2/takehome_web_be/README.md

 - I'm creating a seperate module for api calls to the inventory instead of adding functions to the existing context to keep the context simple and allow the api to be reusable and replacable.
 - Changesets use atoms in their maps so I added a key converter to the InventoryApi as a private function
 - Added an inventory api user guide
+- Added a folder for the mix folder to tests to follow the existing style

 ### Time Spent